luigifreda/pyslam/docs/TROUBLESHOOTING.md

   │   └── trajectory_tools.cpython-311-<your-arc>-linux-gnu.so
   ```
   If any of these files are missing, the build did not complete successfully.
+- Confirm the custom OpenCV build is installed under `thirdparty/opencv` and that all libraries exist in `<pyslam-working-directory>/thirdparty/opencv/install/lib/`.
 - Rebuild the C++ pybind11 libraries: Run the following commands from your working copy of `pyslam`:
   ```bash
   cd <pyslam-working-directory>